pwitvoet/mess/readme.md

     - **error** - Only critical errors are shown (problems that cause MESS to abort).
 This is the default.
     - **warning** - In addition to critical errors, warnings are also shown (problems that MESS can safely ignore).
     - **info** - Additional information is shown.
     - **verbose** - The maximum amount of information is shown.
+- **-repl** - Enables the interactive MScript interpreter mode.
+This starts a read-evaluate-print loop (REPL), which can be used to test MScript expressions.

 ## How to use MESS
 ### Macro entities
 Almost everything in MESS involves templates.
-They can be created with the following entities:
+They can be created with the following entities (for more detailed information, see [macro entities.md](macro%20entities.md)):

 - **macro\_template** - Anything inside the bounding box of this entity becomes part of a template.
 Templates are removed from the map, but instances can then be created in various other places by other macro entities.
 - **macro\_remove\_if** - Used inside templates.
 When an instance of a template is created, anything inside the bounding box of this entity is excluded from that instance if the removal condition is true.